XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 range is 0 and the process will continue (price is lower or equal to the price showed in valuation).

-This field is implemented if it's native to the supplier or if it another availability/valuation request needs to be done in Reservation.
+This field is implemented if it's native to the supplier or if another availability/valuation request needs to be done in Reservation.
 In case the supplier blocks the option in valuation, reservation will be done automatically in reservation method.
 This information is available in the Static configuration of each supplier.